Strong light-matter interaction effects on molecular ensembles

 \textbf{Results and Discussion}

 \textbf{Microscopic model}.
 We model an optical microcavity with $O(\mu m)$ longitudinal and lateral confinement lengths $L_z$ and $L_y$ along the $z$ and $y$ axes, respectively \cite{kuther1998}.
 The length of the long axis is $L \gg L_z, L_y$.
 The molecules are distributed homogeneously along $x$ and have equal $y,z$ coordinates (see Fig. \ref{fig:fsumm}).
 Ideal reflective surfaces confine the EM field along $z$ and $y$, whereas periodic boundary conditions are assumed along $x$.
 We include a single polarization of the EM field parallel to the direction of each molecule's transition dipole moment.
 The bare cavity modes have frequency $\omega = (c/\sqrt{\epsilon}) k$, where $c$ is the speed of light, $\epsilon$ is the static dielectric constant of the intracavity medium and $k$ is the magnitude of the three-dimensional wave-vector $\mathbf{k} = (2\pi m_x/L, n_y\pi/L_y, n_z\pi/L_z)$, where $m_x \in \mathbb{Z}$, and $n_y$ and $n_z$ are positive integers.
-The parameters $L, L_y, L_z$ and $\epsilon$ are chosen such that the molecules are only resonant with cavity modes in its lowest energy band ($n_z = n_y = 1$).
+The parameters $L, L_y, L_z$ and $\epsilon$ are chosen such that the vast majority of the molecules are only resonant with cavity modes in its lowest energy band ($n_z = n_y = 1$).
 Therefore, we ignore all other bands, and only include photons with $\mbf{k} = (2\pi m/L, \pi/L_y, \pi/L_z), ~ m \in \mbb{Z}$.
-From now on, we label the cavity modes by $q \equiv k_x$ and omit any reference to $k_y$ and $k_z$ since they will remain constant throughout this paper, and denote $q$ as the wave-vector degree of freedom of the cavity.
-The empty cavity Hamiltonian is thus given by:
+From now on, we label the cavity modes by $q \equiv k_x$, omit any reference to $k_y$ and $k_z$ and identify $q$ as the light wave-vector degree of freedom.
+The empty cavity Hamiltonian is given by: